 - Consultation and Treatment Planning: We gather imaging, your medical history, dental history, specialized impressions of your mouth, and bite records during the initial phase of the dental implant process to ensure we have a clear picture of your current condition.
 If you do not already have a surgeon, we will refer you to one.
 With that information, we make a plan that guarantees that both your health and budgetary goals are met.

 - Extraction: The next step is to have a surgical specialist extract the tooth in question, if it has not already been removed.
-Dr. Gulbransen or Dr. Recksiedler work closely with local oral surgeons and periodontists to coordinate your surgical needs.
+Dr. Recksiedler, Dr. Pun or Dr. Gulbransen (Retired) work closely with local oral surgeons and periodontists to coordinate your surgical needs.
 The surgeon may be able to place the implant at the same time of extraction if bone grafting is not required first (See next step.).

 - Bone Grafting: It is common for the jawbone to lack sufficient volume, in which case a bone graft is needed to strengthen the target area.
 Bone grafting is followed by several months of healing before the implant can be placed.
 Your surgeon will advise you if bone grafting will be necessary.

 - Dental Implant Surgery: Your surgeon places a titanium post, replacing the root of the tooth, into your jawbone during the implant procedure.
 There are a variety of sedation options that you can discuss with your surgeon.
 You will be anesthetized for your comfort during the surgery, so you won’t feel a thing.

 - Osseointegration: After placing the implant, the surgeon covers it with the surrounding soft tissue and allows it to fuse with the bone.
 This fusion of titanium to bone is called osseointegration.
 The length of healing time varies from person to person, depending on the quality and quantity of bone.
 In some cases, implants may be restored immediately after they are placed.